lelegard/cryptobench/README.md

 Without using the carry, interleaving independent instructions reduces the mean instruction time by a third, an expected result.

+We already observed that the addition was degraded from Neoverse N1 to V1.
+However, the degradation of ADD without carry (+88%) was worse than the degradion of ADCS (+35%).
+This was evaluated for these instructions alone.
+When we interleave ADD and then ADCS with MUL/UMULH, the relative improvements are reversed: -82% with ADD and -50% with ADCS.
+This is still an improvement because of the improvement of the very costly multiplication.
+However, the improvement is much better with ADD, compared to ADCS, while the degradation of ADD alone is worse than the degradation of ADCS alone.

-Consequently, on the Neoverse V1, it is safe to assume that the usage of the carry on addition (and maybe other instructions, still to be tested) has an unexpected impact on the instruction throughput, even though the other instructions execute on a distinct pipeline and do not use the carry.
+Consequently, on Neoverse V1, it is safe to assume that the usage of the carry on addition (and maybe other instructions, still to be tested) has an unexpected impact on the instruction throughput, even though the other instructions execute on a distinct pipeline and do not use the carry.